Board of Directors

 David W. Baum

-As an operating entrepreneur, David founded two companies including Pensoft Corporation, a venture-backed (Mohr, Davidow Ventures, IVP, and Bay Partners) mobile communications company that was sold to AT&T in 1994.
-David has also spent time at larger organizations including IBM and Genentech.
+As an entrepreneur, Baum founded two companies including Pensoft Corporation, a venture-backed (Mohr Davidow, IVP, and Bay Partners) mobile communications company that was sold to AT&T in 1994.

-David was a key principal that raised, launched, staffed, and managed Prism Venture Partners, a leading early stage venture capital fund.
-Founded in 1996, Prism has provided start-up equity to more than eighty-five companies, which have completed five public offerings and thirty strategic mergers and acquisitions.
+Baum was a key principal that raised, launched, staffed, and managed Prism Ventures.
 During his tenure at Prism, the firm grew from zero to over $1.25B under management.
-Previous investments include Softricity (sold to Microsoft), Network24 Communications (sold to Akamai), DotBank (sold to Yahoo), Altaworks (sold to Opnet), Integral Access (sold to Telco Systems), Syncra Systems (sold to Retek), Salesnet (sold to RightNow) and Bitfone (sold to HP).
+Investments include Softricity (Microsoft), Network24 Communications (Akamai), DotBank (Yahoo), Altaworks (Opnet), Integral Access (Telco Systems), Syncra Systems (Retek), Salesnet (RightNow) and Bitfone (HP).

-Under Çelik’s direction, OnePIN is working with leading telecommunications firms to bring OnePIN’s cutting-edge technologies to the mobile phones of subscribers worldwide.
-OnePIN is now servicing 23 mobile operators including Vodafone, Orange, MTS, Claro, MTN, Etisalat, NetOne, Cable & Wireless, GlobaCom, and BaikalWestCom.
-Its customer base spans the globe and includes more than 195 million subscribers.
+Under Çelik’s direction, OnePIN is working with leading mobile network operators and global Brands to bring OnePIN’s cutting-edge technologies to mobile phones.
+OnePIN is now servicing 18 mobile operators including Vodafone, Orange, A1, MTN, Etisalat, and Cable & Wireless.
+Its customer base spans the globe and includes more than 500 million mobile subscribers.

-Çelik raised over $26 million in funding for OnePIN from four Venture Capital firms: Stage 1 Ventures, FA Technology Fund, Egan Managed Capital and Greycroft Partners.
+Çelik raised over $26 million in funding for OnePIN from four Venture Capital firms: Stage 1 Ventures, QKA, L.P., Egan Managed Capital and Greycroft Partners.

 Çelik holds a master’s degree in business administration with high distinction from the Babson College Graduate School of Business, a master’s degree in mechanical engineering from Boston University and a bachelor’s degree in mechanical engineering from the Middle East Technical University (METU) College of Engineering.